-The installer will guide through the setup, allowing you to partition the local disk(s), apply basic system configurations (for example, timezone, language, network) and install all required packages.
+The installer will guide you through the setup, allowing you to partition the local disk(s), apply basic system configurations (for example, timezone, language, network) and install all required packages.
 This process should not take more than a few minutes.
 Installing with the provided ISO is the recommended method for new and existing users.

 Minimum Requirements, for Evaluation